feedzai/openl2d/README.md

 The user must then define the feature weight sampling process (see Section *Synthetic Data Generation Framework - OpenL2D* of the Paper):
  * **Option 1** - Define each individual feature's weight distribution.
 This involves defining:
     * w_dict: containing one (mean, stdev) pair per feature in your dataset.
 These include the protected attribute and model score if they exist.
+ * **Option 2** - Define the parameters for a spike and slab distribution:
+    * w_mean: mean of the gaussian slab distribution
+    * w_stdev: standard deviation of the gaussian slab distribution
+    * theta: probability that weight is sampled from the slab distribution.
+    * You can optionally also define the weights for the protected attribute and the model_score separately, by defining
+      *  protected_mean
+      *  protected_stdev
+      *  score_mean
+      *  score_stdev

 There are two possible ways to define the feature weight sampling process (see Section *Synthetic Data Generation Framework - OpenL2D* of the Paper): by individually setting the distribution of each weight, or by defining the parameters of the spike and slab distribution, and manually defining the distribution of the model_score and protected attribute weights.